Araniko Highway: Route

 Dhulikhel, about 30 km from Kathmandu and at an altitude of 1585 m, is the last major town in the Kathmandu Valley through which the Araniko Highway passes.
 After Dhulikhel, the road descends into the beautiful Panchkhal Valley.
-A road junction at Lamidanda, around 12 km from Dhulikhel, leads to Palanchowk, where Palanchok Bhagawati Temple is situated.
+A road junction at Lamidanda, around 12 km from Dhulikhel, leads to Palanchok, where Palanchok Bhagawati Temple is situated.
 About a minute's drive beyond the town of Panchkhal a dirt road takes off to the left, giving access to the Helambu region.
 About 8 km later, the highway touches Dolaghat, a thriving town at the confluence of the Indravati and the Sun Kosi rivers and the departure point for many rafting trips.
 The turn-off to Jiri is another 14 km away, on the right.
 Lamosangu is a few kilometres after the Jiri turn-off, on the Arniko Highway.
 Next comes Barabise and Tatopani, the final destination for many buses from Kathmandu.
 Just before Barabise is the confluence of the Bhote Kosi and Sun Kosi rivers.
 The remaining part to the Nepal border village of Kodari the road runs alongside the Sun Kosi with extremely steep Himalayan mountainsides that are very prone to landslides during and immediately after rains (including the monsoon).
 Beyond Kodari is the border town of Zhangmu in Tibet.